tele-rotation in radiology

 Hours have been provided by the preceptor.
 Hours are subject to change at the preceptor’s discretion, but the minimum total hours will remain approximately the same.

 What you will do: You will be under the supervision of two board-certified radiologists and serve as an important member of their team.
-They have created an optimal environment for IMGs and other learners to gain proficiency in ordering and interpreting imaging studies.
-This will be an incredibly interactive experience in which you will not be simply observing.
+They have created an optimal environment for IMGs and other learners to gain proficiency in interpreting imaging studies.
+This will be an interactive experience in which you will not be simply observing.
 Therefore this is not a shadowing observership but rather an experience during which you will be actively involved with the preceptors.
+Learners are encouraged to ask questions so some degree of assertiveness will help you maximize your education during this rotation.
 During the four-week experience, you will spend two weeks with one preceptor and two weeks with the other preceptor.

 With increased knowledge and confidence, you may be in position to take on increasing responsibility for image interpretation, especially of basic studies.
 You will be asked to keep case logs of imaging studies you have encountered and submit these on a regular basis to ensure that you are making progress in your learning.
 Case logs will include type of study, body part, history, findings, and impression.